mucks/speedrun-survivors/README.md

   - this is not done right, player speed should be a constant f32
   - currently, when moving diagonally the speed will increase
   - use vector math to support gamepad sticks as well
-- Camera should not snap to player but lerp based on delta time - otherwise the camera shake does only rotate
-- UI
-  - Selection does not work, can not "see" selected hero, level and cNFTs

 ### TODO
 - XP system
   - could be similar to coin_reward (or even use that)